TheLastBilly/libdirecpp/README.md

 ## What can it do?

 * Communicate with TNCs over tcp/serial using the KISS protocol
-* Parse and create APRS frames
+* Parse and create APRS packets

 ## How can I install it?